DataShades/ckanext-files/docs/usage/capabilities.md

 | PUBLIC_LINK    | make permanent public link                                             |

 These capabilities are defined when storage is created and are automatically checked by actions that work with storage.
-If you want to check if storage supports certain capability, it can be done manually.
+For manual checks use `Storage.supports` method with the specific capability.
 If you want to check presence of multiple capabilities at once, you can combine them via bitwise-or operator.